flyte/upnpclient/README.md

 uPnPclient
 ============

-_uPnP client library for Python 2 and 3._
+_uPnP client library for Python 3._

 This library can be used to discover and consume uPnP devices and their services.